alexiaxreyes/SatelliteCoastlineNet/index.md

 In order to generate coastline extraction results with higher resolution, [WorldView-2 Satellite](https://www.satimagingcorp.com/satellite-sensors/worldview-2/) image products were used to identify the boundary between land and open water for Kaktovik and Wainwright, Alaska.
 We recommend that the data be structured as: CoastlineName_Number.jpg.
 The number must be at least 4 digits (CoastlineName_0022.jpg), but can be more if nessesary (exampe 5-digit, CoastlineName_12345.jpg).
 The associated classification is expected to have the same filename but with a prefix of 'CSC_' and a tif format (CSC_CoastlineName_0022.tif).
 The default number of classes in the code and in the label data found on the repository is 2: water and land.
 Users can alter the number of classes for other studies as needed.
 However, all the code and models function by tiling the input imagery in sub-images of 50x50 pixels.

 #### QGIS and ArcGIS Data Symbology
+Developing our training data involved conversion of a standard satellite TIFF image and altering the symbology in such a way that it is easier to classify and parse the geometry of the coastline.
+The entirety of our training data development was performed in QGIS, an open source geographic information system application that supports the viewing, editing, and analysis of geospatial data.
+In QGIS, the uneditied TIFF image from a particular location and year provided from Worldview served as our input image.
+The main outputs of our QGIS algorithm are a TIFF image with a binary classification of "water" and "land", and the coordinates of the coastline from the TIFF image as a GEOJSON file.
+The steps to complete each set of training data are as follows:

+1. Load TIFF image from PIPER Imagery as a raster layer
+2. Clip the image to reduce the possiblity of excess noise and unwanted features
+3. Change the symbology by grayscaling the image
+4. Apply an expression to classify the image into two separate pixel categories denoting water and land *insert pic*
+5. Vectorize the image into a shapefile and select the main feature (Kaktovik or Wainwright)
+6. Use the "delete holes" functionality to remove all classifications of water within the main feature.
+This helps reduce the amount of data we have and makes it easier to deliniate the coastline.
+Image below displays the final image:
+7. Export the coordinates of the entirety of the feature as a GEOJSON file.
 ![](training_data_example.png)

 #### Image Loading and Data Preparation Section